I hope you enjoy this blog post.

 5. For The Love of God

 Another glittering effigy of death created by Hirst, For The Love of God presents the viewer with a bejewelled human skull.
 Crafted from platinum, the skull is a perfect replica of the human skull and includes a set of real human teeth.
-The surface of the skull has been encrusted with diamonds, making this one of the most expensive Damien Hirst art pieces ever made.
+The surface of the skull has been encrusted with diamonds, making this one of the most expensive Damien Hirst art pieces ever made as of 2024.

 It’s also one of the most eye-catching.
 The skull sits atop a black pedestal, which stands at eye level to most adults, against a black backdrop.
 With so many diamonds encrusted into the scull, the light reflection around it, offset by the black surroundings, is incredibly effective.
 All those diamonds sparkle with light, even as the darkness surrounding them tries to extinguish it.